jancubillan/ansible-zimbra-single/README.md

 Requirements
 ------------

-1) Must be a fresh CentOS 8 or Ubuntu 18.04 or Ubuntu 20.04 minimal installation
+1) Must be a fresh CentOS 8, Ubuntu 18.04, or Ubuntu 20.04 minimal installation.
-2) Static network configuration must be already set
+2) Static network configuration must be already set.
-3) Ansible control node must have the "netaddr" Python module installed
+3) Ansible control node must have the "netaddr" Python module installed.

 Installing Ansible and "netaddr" module using PIP
 -------------------------------------------------